Minnesota Council of Nonprofits 2019 Grants Directory is here

 Community Impact Grants Program

-The Home Depot Foundation is offering grants of up to $5,000 in their Community Impact Grants Program.
+The Home Depot Foundation is offering grants of up to $5,000 in its Community Impact Grants Program.

 Research Grants at Presidential Libraries